bag-dad/Bagdad/readme.md

 Let's introduce ourselves to the config file, located in the /site folder.
 Here you can change things as the page title, the navbar, which stylesheet to use, disable debug messages and so on...

-To change the page title simply locate 'header' => 'Bagdad', at the end of the file and change it to your liking, the same method is applicable for changing the slogan etc.
+To change the page title simply locate 'header' => 'Bagdad', at the end of the file and change it to your liking, the same method is applicable for changing the slogan, the footer etc.

 To customimze the .css to your liking go to site/themes/mytheme and start messing with the style.css.
+You should not touch the @import unless you are comfortable with css.

 If you're not a blog-dude and don't like to post pictures of yourself doing the "duckface", you could remove this from your navbar.